Prologue to The French Catholic Diaspora

 “So it is that the union of the wayfarers with the brethren who sleep in the peace of Christ is in no way interrupted, but on the contrary, according to the constant faith of the Church, this union is reinforced by an exchange of spiritual goods.”
 (CCC 955)1

 I encourage the reader to pay attention to the detailed footnotes.
 The work is highly devotional but imbued with philosophical language.
 St. Edith Stein is the primary philosophical influence.
-She reconciled modern phenomenology and Catholic medieval scholasticism.6 References to modern, non-Catholic philosophers should be considered ancillary but grounded in Stein’s work and Catholic doctrine.
+She reconciled modern phenomenology and Catholic medieval scholasticism.5 References to modern, non-Catholic philosophers should be considered ancillary but grounded in Stein’s work and Catholic doctrine.

 “Thus appeared David to Jonathan the day when David entered Saul’s tent, holding the giant’s head in his right hand, and when interrogated by the king as to his origins, he answered him: “I am the son of your servant Isaiah of Bethlehem.”Immediately, say the Scriptures, the soul of Jonathan attached itself to that of David, and Jonathan loved him as he loved his own soul.
-Only a while before, David was looking after his father’s flock, Jonathan was on the threshold of a throne, and in an instant the distance between them was abolished; the shepherd and the prince made no more, according to the very words of Scripture, than one soul.8
+Only a while before, David was looking after his father’s flock, Jonathan was on the threshold of a throne, and in an instant the distance between them was abolished; the shepherd and the prince made no more, according to the very words of Scripture, than one soul.7

-This manuscript is the constituted meaning of my bimodal life experience and “holy friendship” with St. Mary Magdalene, St. Joan, and St. Thérèse as French Catholic heroines and patronesses.
+This manuscript is the interpretation of my bimodal life experience and Being in “holy friendship” with St. Mary Magdalene, St. Joan, and St. Thérèse as French Catholic heroines and patronesses.
 It reflects an empathic understanding of the mode of being bequeathed to me through the grace of their combined hearts.
 The process to get here through fifteen years of committed, daily effort included the sacraments, Eucharistic adoration, spiritual reading, contemplation, reflection, descriptive writing, sharing, and an ongoing hermeneutic which continues to this day and will continue until my final reckoning.

 Return to Manuscript Directory